joeclark-phd/databasebook-postgres/manuscript/chapter01.md

 ### Creating your first relation

-Let's fire up Postgres and create a table.
+Let's fire up PostgreSQL and create a table.
 (I probably won't use the word "relation" much after this, except for a bit of theory in Chapter 2.
 Where I write "table", you should be able to figure out what I mean.)

+**to be completed**